SWC Walk 29 : Ashurst Circular

 Continue to follow the WW signposts on a broad ride across Ashdown Forest, initially S and later curving gently to the right above a valley9.
 At one point the route briefly becomes a narrow path through the edge of a clump of trees and then merges with a ride from the left.
 100m after this, fork right in front of another large clump of trees and take the left fork (virtually straight on) 100m later.
 You are now walking parallel to a road a little way off to your left (mostly shielded by trees).

 As you reach the highest point in this part of Ashdown Forest there are fine views ahead of the South Downs.
-Eventually your ride10 approaches another road ahead of you, coming to a T-junction with a broad ride 50m before reaching it.
+Eventually you10 come to a T-junction with a broad ride, 50m before reaching another road.
 Turn right onto this ride, leaving the WW and joining the Vanguard Way11 (VGW), to walk parallel to the road towards Gills Lap car park.